Hitler's Frozen Base

 U-530 at Mar del Plata in July 1945 being inspected by an Argentinian boarding party.

-On the morning of the 10th of July 1945, the German U-boat U-530 arrived at the Argentine naval base at Mar del Plata near Buenos Aires, two months after the German surrender and the end of the war in Europe.
+On the morning of the 10th of July 1945, the German U-boat U-530 arrived at the Argentine naval base at Mar del Plata near Buenos Aires, two months after the German surrender and the end of the war in Europe on the 8th of May 1945.

 Rumours spread that it had brought Hitler, Eva Braun, Martin Bormann and others and had landed them on the coast of Patagonia or Antarctica before reaching Mar del Plata.
 A week later a Hungarian exile in Argentina, Ladislas Szabo wrote a detailed account in a local newspaper of how Hitler and his entourage had supposedly escaped Germany.
 The story quickly spread worldwide and versions of it appeared in other newspapers in many countries.
 On the 17th of August, another U boat, U-977 also arrived at Mar del Plata, further fuelling speculation.